 Most amps will come with some legacy analogue connections, too, if you’ve got kit that pre-dates HDMI, like a VHS player.

 - HDMI ARC and HDMI eARC: everything you need to know

 - PS5 vs Xbox Series X: specs, power, features, pricing and controllers compared

 Price is obviously a big factor, too.
 You can only buy what your budget dictates, after all, and that does simplify matters somewhat.

 As a general rule of thumb: if the amp is around £350 and below, you’ll get basic 5.1, a handful of HDMI inputs, and no internet.

 Move up to the sweet spot of around £600 and you get every single cutting-edge AV feature – wi-fi, Dolby Atmos, DTS:X, 4K HDR passthrough, multiple HDMI inputs, all music streaming features – thrown in.

 A grand and more: everything above, but more power, bigger scale of sound, more speaker terminals, more fine-tuned audio calibrations and more features.

 How much should you spend in a given system?
 As a rough guide, if you have a £1000-£1500 speaker package at home, you should aim for a £500 AV receiver.
 Similarly, if you have your sights on a £2000 amp, your speaker package should be in the £4000-£5000 region – essentially, double the amplifier’s worth (and add a bit more).

 What about everything else?
-Features such as wi-fi, Bluetooth, Spotify Connect, Tidal, SACD playback, AM/FM tuners, hi-res music streaming and multi-room are all up to personal preference (although most amplifiers bar the most budget ones come loaded with all these features anyway), so cast an eye over the amp’s specs sheet to make sure it has everything you want.
+Features such as wi-fi, Bluetooth, Spotify Connect, Tidal, DSD playback, FM/DAB tuners, hi-res music streaming and multi-room are all up to personal preference (although most amplifiers, bar the most budget ones, come loaded with most of these features anyway), so cast an eye over the amp’s specs sheet to make sure it has everything you want.